 Reasons for rejection

 - The specified problem is unclear.
-Usually, if the problem specified by the authors is unclear, it is usually 100% the paper will be rejected.
 The worst problem is about “there is no study who did this, so I want to do it”.
-No one did it does not mean it is a good problem, perhaps it is not important thus no one wanna do it.
-You must specify really concrete problem before saying no one did it.
+No one did it does not mean it is a good problem.

 - The problem has already been solved or your solution has already been partially suggested by someone.